andrewmcgr/FlexTAP/README.md

 Accuracy is very good, on my printers limited by the Z motion system not the probe.

 The design also incorporates the rear toolhead board mounting screw position from the XOL carriage for better stability.

+This first release is experimental: it works, produces high quality output (the FlexTAP pictured below was printed on a machine fitted with an earlier iteration), but it has not been run for long enough to determine longevity.

 ![CAD image](Images/FlexTap.png)